Frequently Asked Questions

 Can you recommend any podcasts about hypnosis and hypnotherapy?

-Hypnosis and hypnotherapy have been the topic of a few recent and popular podcasts.
+Hypnosis and hypnotherapy have been featured in several popular podcasts.
 They’ve helped dispel the myths and share the science behind hypnosis.
 You can get the highlights and watch or listen to my favourites here:

 Does online hypnotherapy work?

 Yes, online hypnotherapy sessions are effective.
-It’s important for you to be in a comfortable location where you can recline.
-You may wish to wear headphones during the session for the best experience.
+During the session, it is important to be in a quiet location where you can recline with your head supported.
+Many clients prefer wearing headphones to focus on the experience.

 Is hypnotherapy suitable for everyone?